More than 32,000 sought a shelter in Lee County

 The largest evacuation and sheltering operation in Lee County’s history took place during Hurricane Irma with more than 32,000 people and 1,700 pets seeking shelter at 16 locations at the peak of the storm.

-Five of the 16 shelters were not schools of the district.
-Those included Germain Arena, Alico Arena, Veterans Park Recreation Center, North Fort Myers Rec Center and Estero Rec Center, which also opened as hurricane shelters.
+Most took refuge in Lee County schools with five exceptions; Germain Arena, Alico Arena, Veterans Park Recreation Center, North Fort Myers Rec Center and Estero Rec Center, which also opened as hurricane shelters.

 “We clean up every day when we have 2,000 kids,” Fischer said.

-According to Lee County Communication Specialist Timothy Engstrom contracts with cleaning companies are in place and cleanup was already underway as of Sept.
-19.
+According to Lee County Communication Specialist TImothy Engstrom, contracts with cleaning companies were in paces as of Tues., Sept.
+19 with cleanup underway.

 “Buildings used as shelters will be returned to their pre-storm condition as soon as possible,” he wrote in an email.

-Fischer said they have people in the schools doing a deep cleaning, so they are ready to open on Monday, Sept.
-25.
+Fischer said they have people at the schools doing a deep cleaning, so they will ready to reopen to students on Monday.

 “We are hopeful.
 We are right on target to open on Monday,” she said.